AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: hooks, open_file_action_hook

-Hooks whose name ends with :command:`_action_hook` are handled specially by GPS.
+Hooks whose name ends with :command:`_action_hook` are handled specially by GNAT Studio.
 As opposed to the standard hooks described in the previous section, the execution of the action hooks stops if one of the subprograms returns a True value (:command:`1` or :command:`true`).
 The subprograms associated with that hook are executed sequentially.
 If any such subprogram knows how to do the action for that hook, it should do so and return "1".

 Other action hooks expect a string as a return value instead of a boolean.
 Execution stops when a subprogram returns a non-empty string.

-This mechanism is used extensively by GPS internally.
-For example, whenever a file needs to be opened in an editor, GPS executes the :func:`open_file_action_hook`.
+This mechanism is used extensively by GNAT Studio internally.
+For example, whenever a file needs to be opened in an editor, GNAT Studio executes the :func:`open_file_action_hook`.
 Several modules are connected to that hook.

 One of the first modules to be executed is the external editor module.
 If